thomergil/gopro-map-sync/README.md

 When looking at the `gpxmapmovie` command line it is important to understand that **almost all parameters are passed to GPX Animator**.
 The only ones that `gpxmapmovie` consumes are: `-j/--jar`, `-f,--files`, `-a,--args`, `-l/--log`, `-r/--reference`, `-i/--input`, and `-z/--force-timezone`.
 All other command line parameters are passed on to the GPX Animator command line.

-The simplest command line requires only `-j` and `--output`and, of course, one ore more input files (with `-i` or `--input`), which can be either .mp4 files or .gpx files.
+The simplest command line requires only `-j` and `--output`and, of course, one or more input files (with `-i` or `--input`), which can be either .mp4 files or .gpx files.
 (Note that `-o` is **not** a valid command line parameter, because it is passed on to GPX Animator, which does not accept  `-o`.)
 Here is an example with .mp4 files.

 ```bash